ideamark/ideamark.github.io/wiki/howto/work.md

 ## how to study better
 Use whole body to sense

-## what is feynman tips
-1. choose a concept that you want to understand the
-2. envisage a scenario, you're about to teach this concept to others
-3. If you feel stuck, I recall learning materials
-4. To make your explanation easy to understand, simplify language

-## can not learn well
+## how to do when can not learn well
 Try overlearning.

-## find it inefficient to do sth
+## how to do when find it inefficient
 Try to do things immediately.

-## feel inefficient
+## how to do when feel inefficient
 Try to change your work place one by one, keep warm heart and keep doing

 ## how to draw a good mind map
 * Concise and abstract, complex content must promptly streamline late
 * Reduce unnecessary branches and levels

-## feel difficult to read
+## how to do when feel difficult to read
 Stop reading word by word, try to understand it

-## what is good learning state
-Good learning state should feel comfortable (fun), and the speed is fast

-## feel hard to answer questions
+## how to do when feel hard to answer questions
 Try to guess the aim of the question

-## feel waste of time
+## how to do when feel waste of time
 Grief and anxiety is a waste of time

-## the knowledge is too disparate
+## how to do when the knowledge is too disparate
 Disparate knowledge may also have links

-## what is scotty young s learning method
-* Fast paced
-* Practice as soon as possible
-* Fast gather information
-* Use your own words to summary
-* Find out the contact form architecture

-## what is agile work
-* Strong power on implement
-* Use Piece of time to finish work faster
-* Do not tangle habit and work
-* Do more say less, keep a low profile
-* Say more affirmative sentences
-* The face of strong silence never admit violations
-* To allocate attention rationally, pay more attention to the whole structure

 ## how to use advantages
 Combines them.